ThomasWharton/hangman/README.md

 This project was deployed using [Heroku](https://www.heroku.com "Heroku") by following the steps detailed below.

-1. Navigate to Heruko website and sign up or log in.
+1. Navigate to Heroku website and sign up or log in.
 2. Navigate to your dashboard, select **New** and then **Create New App**.
 3. Assign a unique name to your project, select your region and click **Create app**.
 4. Navigate to **Settings** tab.